didierterrien/Power-BI-assistant/README.md

 - Get source files names and folder
 - Pass parameters to R script

-Download .pbix files.
+Please download .pbix files.
 Documentation is included in the reports.

 ####### IMPORTANT : in Power Query, type your Windows user name in the parameter 'WindowsUserName'